thedissenter/thedissenter/md/193-Paul-Slovic-Risk-Perception--GMOs--Vaccines--And-Climate-Change.md

 ---
-date: '2019-06-21'
-draft: 'false'
+draft: false
-id: e193
-summary: "Dr. Paul Slovic is a founder and President of Decision Research and Professor\
+excerpt: "Dr. Paul Slovic is a founder and President of Decision Research and Professor\
   \ of Psychology at the University of Oregon, where he studies human judgment, decision\
   \ making, and risk analysis.
 He and his colleagues worldwide have developed methods\
   \ to describe risk perceptions and measure their impacts on individuals, industry,\